-Winter transects will give us greater power to detect a change than did our fall surveys (Rosenberg and Petrula 1998).
-Once we have 3 years of survey data we will be able to calculate the true slope and variance.
+Winter transects will give us greater power to detect change than our fall surveys (Rosenberg and Petrula 1998).
+With 3 years of survey data for the entire geographic coverage we will be able to calculate the true slope and variance.
 Beyond that, frequency of sampling will depend upon biological and economic factors, and recovery objectives.
 Comparing the annual variation and rate and direction of slopes relative to each other will help determine sampling frequency.